effector/effector/beta/src/content/docs/en/api/effector/Store.md

 - `.reset`
 - using ReadonlyStore as a `target` in `sample`, `guard` and so on

-Moveorver, ReadonlyStore _does not have_ the following properties:
+Moreover, ReadonlyStore _does not have_ the following properties:

 - `.reinit`, because it is not possible to reinitialize read-only store